barricklab/breseq/src/doc/acknowledgments.rst

 |breseq| was initially developed at Michigan State University while Jeff was a postdoc with Dr. Richard Lenski and Dr. Charles Ofria, and while Dave was a graduate student in the lab of Dr. Philip McKinley.

-Jeff is beginning a position as an assistant professor in the department of Chemistry and Biochemistry at the University of Texas at Austin in January 2010. `Lab Website <http://barricklab.org>`_
+Jeff is beginning a position as an assistant professor in the department of Chemistry and Biochemistry at the University of Texas at Austin in January 2011. `Lab Website <http://barricklab.org>`_

 Testers
 ------------

-We thank Zachary Blount, Tim Cooper, J.P.
+We thank Zachary Blount, Tim Cooper, Tara Gianoulis, Dan Goodman, J.P.
 Jerome, Ranno Nahku, Sébastien Wielgoss, and participants in Titus Brown's 2010 summer course in next-gen sequencing at the Kellogg Biological Station for providing feedback on |breseq| usage.

 Funding
 -----------